licTomasPerez/Scientific-Computing-with-Python/Budget-App/README.md

+# Boilerplate Budget App

+This is my commented attempted solution to FreeCodeCamp's Scientific-Computing With Python's third project: Budget App.
+To be improved in the near future.

 ### Assignment

 Complete the `Category` class in `budget.py`.
 It should be able to instantiate objects based on different budget categories like *food*, *clothing*, and *entertainment*.
 When objects are created, they are passed in the name of the category.
 The class should have an instance variable called `ledger` that is a list.
 The class should also contain the following methods: